gSchool/generator-galvanize-linter/README.md

 1. Install the generator - `npm install -g generator-galvanize-linter`
 1. Run - `yo galvanize-linter` and after setting the project up run `npm install`

+> All files must be placed in the "src" directory!

 ## Run

 1. `gulp`